-We're constantly amazed by all the cool new open source projects around, and here are 10 great examples of the superb work being done to make the web a better place.
+We're constantly amazed by all the cool new open source projects available; if you look around there's almost always a blinding open source alternative to whatever pro software you need for web design work.
+Here are 11 great examples of the superb work being done to make the web a better place.

 01. Font Awesome